 Step 3.
 Gather Your Documents

 Before starting any application, be sure to gather all the necessary documents.
-This may include bank statements, an employment letter, and proof that you’ve successfully completed your consumer proposal.
+This may include the following:

-Show the lender all relevant paperwork associated with the program, including the certificate of completion.
+Show the lender all relevant paperwork associated with the program, including the certificate of completion of your consumer proposal.
 These documents will show the lender that you were able to comply with the program and are working diligently to pay off your debt.

 Step 4.
 Make Sure Your Finances Are In Order Before Applying